Optimal Partitioning for Dual-Pivot Quicksort: The Optimal Classification Strategy and its Implementation

+Now we generalize the analysis to the case that the input contains medium elements.
+Let $(a_1, \ldots, a_n)$ be a random input.
+Omit all medium elements to obtain a reduced input $(a_1, \ldots, a_{n'})$ with $n' = s + \ell$.
+The additional cost term of strategy $\mathcal{O}$ on the reduced input is the same as on the original input, since medium elements influence neither the decisions of the strategy on elements of the reduced input nor the additional cost term.
+Starting from \eqref{eq:o:act}, we may bound the difference between the additional cost term $\E(S_2 + L_2)$ and the bound given in \eqref{eq:5000} by the average over all $s, \ell$ of the values $k^\ast$.
+This is bounded by the average over all $s, \ell$ of the values $Z_{n'}$, hence by

-While being optimal w.r.t. minimizing the ACT, the assumption that the exact number of small and large elements is known is of course not true for a real algorithm or for a fixed tree.
+Since $O(\log n)$ is in $O(n^{1-\varepsilon})$, the influence of these $O(\log n)$ terms to the total average sorting cost is bounded by $O(n)$, see Theorem~\ref{thm:10} and Appendix~\ref{app:proof:thm:10}. \end{proof} While making an algorithm with minimum ACT possible, the assumption that the exact number of small and large elements is known is of course not true for a real algorithm or for a fixed tree.
 We can, however, identify a real, algorithmic partitioning strategy whose ACT differs from the optimal one only by a logarithmic term.
-We study the following strategy $\mathcal{L}$: \emph{ The comparison at node $v$ is with the smaller pivot first if $s_v > l_v$, otherwise it is with the larger pivot first.}
+We study the following strategy $\mathcal{C}$: \emph{The comparison at node $v$ is with the smaller pivot first if $s_v > l_v$, otherwise it is with the larger pivot first.}